What are the conditions for Russia and Ukraine to reach a ceasefire agreement? - News

 Western countries are looking for diplomatic avenues for the conflict to come to an end and an agreement to be accepted by both sides.
 The other strategy is to use sanctions against Russia to cause damage and try to make the conflict economically unfeasible.

-The alliance is pressured by Zelensky and the Ukrainian population to close the country’s airspace and thus prevent Russian bombings that are destroying cities and killing innocent civilians, but there has been no progress in this regard.
+The alliance is pressured by Zelensky and the Ukrainian population to close Ukraine’s airspace and thus prevent Russian bombings that are destroying cities and killing innocent civilians, but there has been no progress in this regard.

 “The attacks will only stop when there is some kind of concession for an agreement.
 Part of Russian pressure is the strategy of attacking, but at the same time sitting at the negotiating table”, concludes Lucena.